Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footers in Rocky Top TN

-Why Homeowners Trust Anchored Construction
+Why So Many Homeowners Choose Anchored Construction

-A well-built outdoor space depends on honest communication and solid local experience.
-Anchored Construction draws from deep East Tennessee roots and decades of field work under the direction of founder Travis Bullington.
+Creating a well-built outdoor space depends on clear communication and strong local experience.
+Anchored Construction draws on East Tennessee roots and decades of field work under founder Travis Bullington.

-Knoxville roots, skilled craftsmanship, and a deep passion for East Tennessee living
+Deep Knoxville roots, true craftsmanship, and a lasting passion for East Tennessee living

-Local expertise guides material choices and installation methods that handle seasonal weather.
-The company selects concrete pavers, clay brick, and natural stone (including flagstone) to match each home’s exterior.
+Local expertise supports smart material choices and reliable installation methods that can handle seasonal weather changes.
+The company selects concrete pavers, clay brick, and natural stone, including flagstone, to suit the look of each home’s exterior.

-Trusted team for patios, walkways, driveways, and poolside living space projects
+Experienced team for patios, walkways, driveways, and poolside living spaces

 The team keeps its focus on clean lines, tight joints, and smooth transitions, which helps limit unexpected issues across flat yards, sloped areas, and tight-access sites.